Hospitals produce many different types of waste.

 Waste management at hospitals overlaps with safety and risk management.
-Your hospital probably has safety procedures in place and many have an infection control officer whose job it is to worry about the spread of disease.
+Your hospital probably has safety procedures in place and may have an infection control officer whose job it is to worry about the spread of disease.
 You also have facility management people who collect waste (as would happen in any building complex), and systems for fire control and suppression, personnel management in times of emergency, and evacuation and shut down criteria and procedures.

 Waste aside, hospitals store and use materials that can hurt people.
 Flammable (and potentially explosive) gases and liquids, radiation sources, poisonous and cytotoxic medicines and cleaning chemicals, and physical objects that pose piercing threats (e.g. needles) and crushing threats (e.g. heavy items) are among the items hospital managers have to worry about.

 This site is about waste and how to handle it, but hospital employees and administrators should remember that today’s raw materials are tomorrow’s waste.
 A lot of the waste ends up hazardous because it was hazardous before it became waste, not because of hospital activities.
 That is a good reason to practice waste minimization techniques.

 Most waste produced in hospitals is not specially regulated waste and does not differ substantially from waste produced at any other large facility where people work.
 This includes paper, food waste, etc.